 How can you do an arrest search in Lee County?

-The sheriff office can also assist you regarding Lee County arrest records search.
-They have an online search page where you can perform an inmate search and find arrest history on individual persons (with a photo of the arrested person).
-Their database also specifies about every day's bookings and releases.
+The sheriff office can also assist you regarding a Lee County arrest records search.
+They put at your disposal an online searchable database (https://www.sheriffleefl.org/booking-search/)you can use to carry out a local inmate search including recent bookings and releases.

 Acquiring Lee County Public Records

 The website of the Clerk of Court contains an online search tool for Lee County court records and criminal records.
 It can be accessed at: https://www.leeclerk.org/departments/courts/court-case-records/court-records-search.
 This database encompasses criminal and traffic case records.
 You can also find dockets which include felony and misdemeanor offenses.
 You can run your search based on the subject's name, case number, citation number and date.

 One important note - you should not confuse Lee County arrest records with criminal records.
 The former indicate whether a person has been incarcerated whether he/she was convicted of a crime or not.
 The latter, on the other hand, contain information related to convictions in court.